Chisom-Joseph/seren-space/README.md

 ## How to run the program

-Here is a step by step guid on how to setup this project
+Here is a step by step guide on how to setup this project

 ### Prerequisites